Prayers answered, denied

 UnsafePointer<T>.
 Perhaps you want to use a fancy function like

-OSAtomicIncrement32 to keep a running counter across threads and GCD queues, without any locking, blocking, or race . . .
+OSAtomicIncrement32 to keep a running counter across threads and GCD queues, without any locking, . . .

 There is no escape, only vectors